 A mini-guide to amazing Santa Barbara whale watching

 When I moved to Santa Barbara, I knew about the sunny days, the lovely beaches, and the temperate weather.
-What I didn’t know what how amazing Santa Barbara whale watching was.
+What I didn’t know was how amazing Santa Barbara whale watching was.
 After two whale-watching trips in these nutrient-rich waters, this place is the real deal.
 So, Santa Barbara whale-watching is the real deal for those looking to get out on the water!

 Enjoy the photos below and learn a little about how to plan a Santa Barbara whale-watching trip to the Santa Barbara channel!